Mondo in Tanzania

 Mondo’s programme in Tanzania provides business training and small grants of around £100 to women living with HIV, most of them widows, who have children and other dependents in their care.
 Groups of women are trained together and given the skills and ongoing mentoring to ensure they can set up a successful business.
 Grants are then awarded to them so they can buy the stock and materials to get started.
 Running a successful business allows them to educate their children, afford better living conditions and provide more and higher quality food.

 This is not, however, a traditional micro-finance programme.
 The women who so badly need the help we provide are not suitable candidates for micro-finance loans and would be unable to make repayments at such an early stage of their enterprise.
 We therefore provide grants, which enable them to start up and, through their hard work and our support, help them to become self-sufficient.
 Only then can we contemplate loans to enable them to grow their businesses into more sustainable ventures.
+We have a strong committment to evaluating the impact of the programme to ensure we continually improve and respond to changing local conditions.

 In addition, we’ve also built and resourced schools to ensure students have a safe environment in which to learn and grow.